Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Wednesday's total is 8.3 points lower than the two team's combined 69.8 points per game average.
+- Oregon has combined with its opponents to score more than 60.5 points in five of 12 games this season.

-- The 50.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 61.5 total in this contest.
+- The two teams combine to score 69.8 points per game, 9.3 more than the total in this contest.

+- These two squads combine to surrender 50.8 points per game, 9.7 fewer than this contest's over/under.

-- Sooners games this season feature an average total of 62.8 points, a number 1.3 points higher than Wednesday's over/under.
+- The Sooners and their opponents have scored an average of 62.8 points per game in 2021, 2.3 more than Wednesday's total.

-- In 2021, games involving the Ducks have averaged a total of 57.1 points, 4.4 fewer than this game's set over/under.
+- The 57.1 PPG average total in Ducks games this season is 3.4 points fewer than this game's over/under.

 Oklahoma Stats and Trends